 Aside from simplicity and scalability, one of the big improvements that Workspaces will introduce are brand new roles and permissions.
 These will allow you to control who can do what within your account, and even within individual projects.

 Some of the new controls to look forward to include:

-- Restricted publishing.
+- Restricted publishing in the Designer.
 Control what teammates can publish any given project to more tightly regulate who pushes what to production.